zhusain1/montly-budgeting-app/README.md

 # Monthly Budgeting App

-Tracks transactions and acccount balance each month to see manage spending
+Tracks transactions and acccount balance each month to manage spending